Girl, 5, killed in accidental shooting by brother, 8

 JACKSONVILLE, Fla.
-(AP) — Police in Florida say a 5-year-old girl was fatally shot and her 4-year-old brother wounded in an accidental shooting by their 8-year-old brother.
+(AP) — A 5-year-old girl was fatally shot and her 4-year-old brother wounded in an accidental shooting on Saturday by their 8-year-old brother, police said.

-The Florida Times-Union reports (http://bit.ly/2kC9l3y ) that the children were home alone in a Jacksonville apartment on Saturday afternoon when the shooting occurred.
+The children were home alone in a Jacksonville apartment when the shooting occurred, Jacksonville Sheriff’s Office Chief Chris Butler said.

 Most Read Stories